DigitalNZ/extraction_point/README.md

 `only_baskets` | comma separated (no spaces) list of basket keys of those baskets that data should be limited to `limit` | number of results to limit to, used in combination with `offset` to paginate results `offset` | number of record in results to start after, E.g. when used in combination with `limit`, `limit=10\&offset=10` would say to only return results 11 - 20 or "page 2"
+`include_related` | call as `included_related=source` to use this option with content types or topics.
+Lists ids and titles columns for all topics (by type) that item is in

 Arguments for the scripts are positional, so options require that the output file parameter is also specified!